Vegito2367/TablesPractice/README.md

-# Math Engine - AI-Powered Dynamic Question Generator
+# MathQuest - Dynamic Question Generator

 ## 🚀 Overview
 Math Engine is a **full-stack Next.js application** that dynamically generates math problems for users in real time.
 Designed to be **scalable and efficient**, this project features a custom-built **Math Engine** on the server side that generates and manages math questions per user attempt.
 The system is optimized for low-latency, ensuring seamless user interaction.